anka-raab/SLM_phase_control_V2/README.md

 ## Structure

+"andor_driver" contains drivers to communicate with the XUV camera.

 "avaspec_driver" contains drivers to communicate with the Aventes Spectrometer.

 "background" contains the wavefront correction images for the SLMs provided by their manufacturer.